hashicorp/consul/website/source/intro/vs/nagios-sensu.html.markdown

 servers, which are fault tolerant and have no single point of failure.
 Lastly, Consul can scale to vastly more checks because it relies on edge triggered updates.
-This means only when a check transitions from "passing" to "failing" or visa versa an update is triggered.
+This means only when a check transitions from "passing" to "failing" or vice versa an update is triggered.

 In a large fleet, the majority of checks are passing, and even the minority that are failing are persistent.
-By capturing only changes, Consul reduces the amount of networking and compute resources used by the health checks, allowing the system to be much more scalable.
+By capturing changes only, Consul reduces the amount of networking and compute resources used by the health checks, allowing the system to be much more scalable.